FULL FOR THE 2023 SEASON.

 - Mulching beds for winter

 Apprentices each have their own bedroom, with shared kitchens and bathrooms.
 Some live in the 200-year-old farmhouse and some in canvas wall tents on wooden platforms at the edge of our woods.
-Apprentices eat as many cosmetically-imperfect vegetables at they please, and can use their $200 monthly farm credit to buy eggs, dairy, meat, and grocery items from our on-farm store.
+Apprentices eat as many cosmetically-imperfect vegetables as they please, and can use their $200 monthly farm credit to buy eggs, dairy, meat, and grocery items from our on-farm store.
 Smoking is not allowed anywhere on the farm.
 There are also no pets allowed.
 Apprentices are asked to be respectful of the space and each other when it comes to alcohol, noise, and use of profanity in the house and on the farm.
 There is one official community meal each week that we take turns preparing, and often apprentices choose to cook communally more often throughout the week.

 We strongly prefer a farm visit, but are flexible in cases where travel is not feasible.
 We do not offer or require a trial period, as we hope each apprentice understands the arrangement and the conditions on the farm before committing to a season.
 We do our best to get to know everyone during the application process to ensure a good fit.

 I (Daniel) grew up in Chester County, Pennsylvania, where I attended Waldorf and Quaker schools.
 I studied math and physics in college, taught at a boarding school in California, bicycled through Mexico, and earned a graduate degree in environmental engineering before getting serious about farming.
-I believe farmers should be stewards of the land, not miners of its resources, and that farms should be hubs of the community, not distant sources of its calories.
+I believe good farmers are stewards of the land, not miners of its resources, and that farms can be hubs of the community, not distant sources of its calories.
 I also believe that economic sustainability need not be sacrificed, but rather can come directly from the union of environmental stewardship and community involvement.
 I started Frith Farm in November of 2010.